Skip to content

 1. Business Structure

-Choosing the right business structure is a fundamental legal consideration when establishing a marketing agency.
+Choosing the proper business structure is a fundamental legal consideration when establishing a marketing agency.
 Common business structures you may consider include:

 There are advantages and disadvantages to each of these structures regarding your liabilities, tax obligations and the administrative burden on you.
-Therefore, you should seek professional advice to determine the most suitable business structure based on the number of owners, liability protection and future growth plans.
+Therefore, you should seek professional advice to determine the most suitable business structure, taking into account the number of owners, liability protection, and future growth plans.

 2. Business Registration and Licences